San Francisco Courthouse, Courtroom B – 15th Floor

 The processing of unnecessary chambers copies wastes resources and burdens the court.
 Pursuant to Civil Local Rule 5-1(d)(7), chambers copies should not be submitted unless required by the assigned judge’s standing order or specifically requested by the assigned judge.

 Judges’ standing orders may include additional requirements and may differ from the local rules in other particulars.
 If they are not in agreement, a judge’s standing order supersedes the local rules.

 The pertinent parts of Magistrate Judge Beeler’s standing orders are set forth below:

-Parties must lodge a paper “Chambers” copy of any filing unless another format makes more sense (such as for spreadsheets, pictures, or exhibits that are better lodged electronically).
+The parties must lodge a paper “Chambers” copy of any filing with exhibits or attachments unless another format makes more sense (such as for spreadsheets, pictures, or exhibits that are better lodged electronically).
 Paper copies must be printed on both sides and three-hole punched, and they must be the electronically filed copies with the PACER/ECF-generated header (with the case number, docket number, date, and ECF page number).
 Exhibits must be tabbed.